abalabokhin/BGEE-Thalantyr-Ex/mod-thalantyr-ex/readme.md

 ### Golden Axe +2
 If you decide to kill Fenten for whatever reason, you get a nice +1 axe.
 It'd be nicer as a +2.
++5% more chance of casting Dispel Magic, and +2 more vs elves, half-elves, and drow.

 ##### Creation
-The amulet will require the golden axe +1; a diamond; plus 6,000 gold.
+The amulet will require the golden axe +1; a diamond; a scroll of Dispel Magic; plus 3,000 gold.

 ### Axe +1 Wizard Slayer